hyperledger-cacti/cacti/CONTRIBUTING.md

 ### Building the SDK

 You do not need to do anything special to have the SDK sources generated and compiled.
-It is all part of the `npm run build` task which you can run yourself or as part of the CI script (`./tools/ci.sh`).
+It is all part of the `npm run build:dev:backend` task which you can run yourself or as part of the CI script (`./tools/ci.sh`).

 The SDK is itself just another package named `sdk` and can be dependend on by